So, you received your PSAT results…

-How To Understand PSAT Scores
+How to Understand PSAT Scores

 This may give you some indication of how well your student performed; however, the numbers are national and may be skewed higher or lower depending on the geographic area you are in or even the high school your student attends.
 This may require some additional research on your part for clarification.

 It is important to check various data sources to see the ranges that are listed for the colleges you are considering.
 These sources include the specific college website, Collegeboard.org, Naviance or various books with listed standardized test score ranges for each college.

-I usually advise my clients that they want to be in the top 75th percentile of the published range to determine if the school is a solid potential match for admission.
+I usually advise my clients that they want to be in the top 75th percentile of the published range to determine whether the school is a solid potential match for admission.

-Of course there are many other factors for acceptance that can be discussed another time such as the application strategy you chose (Early Decision, Early Action, etc.) and the major the student chooses for each specific college, to share a few.
+There are many other factors for acceptance that can be discussed another time such as the application strategy you chose (Early Decision, Early Action, etc.) and the major the student chooses for each specific college, to share a few.

-However this is a general gauge to ensure you are not spending time considering colleges that may be a significant reach for admission and also may be a financial reach since your student’s test scores may not place them at the higher end of the admission pool (and therefore money grants/scholarships may not apply).
+However, this is a general gauge to ensure you are not spending time considering colleges that may be a significant reach for admission and also may be a financial reach since your student’s test scores may not place them at the higher end of the admission pool (and therefore money grants/scholarships may not apply).

-What’s A Good PSAT Score?
+What’s a Good PSAT Score?

-When it comes to the raw score meaning the number(s) you see on their score sheet, the question most people ask is… “What is a good score?”
+When it comes to the raw score, meaning the number(s) you see on their score sheet, the question most people ask is, “What is a good score?”

-To be clear there are great colleges for every student at every GPA and standardized test score level.
+It is best to remember, however, there are great colleges for every student at every GPA and standardized test score level.

-Please know that I feel strongly, and have seen firsthand over the years, that test scores and the specific name or brand recognition of the college the student attends is no guarantee of future academic or career success.
+Please know that I have seen firsthand over the years, that test scores and the specific name or brand recognition of the college the student attends is no guarantee of future academic or career success.